flobotics/func_sign_prob/ubuntu-20-04-scripts/train_models/return_type/README.md

 <pre><code>
--l=1000   The output text will be maximum this value, bigger ones will be discarded.
+-l=1000   The output text will be maximum this value, bigger ones will be discarded. <br/>
 			This option is for smaller GPU setups.
-If you got e.g. CPU-only use ~300-1000,  for e.g. 8xV100 use 200000
+If you got e.g. CPU-only use ~300-1000,  for e.g. 8xV100 use 200000.</br>
+			Default is 200000
 </code></pre>
 </br>